LucasBehrendt/tech-blog/README.md

   - When a new user visits the site, the nav bar will hold an 'Account' option that, when clicked, shows two additional links to either sign in or register.

-  - A signed in user will see their username instead which, when clicked, shown links to either create a post, the users profile, or to sign out.
+  - A signed in user will see their username instead which, when clicked, shown links to either create a post, their profile, or to sign out.

   - When viewed on smaller devices, the navigation links will collapse into a so-called burger icon to help keep the nav bar clean.